pangeo-data/pangeo-eosc/users-getting-started.md

 # Users: How to get access to `pangeo-eosc` services?

-In this section you will learn how to register and access `pange-eosc` services.
+In this section you will learn how to register and access `pangeo-eosc` services.

 ## Registration